-- 4.4.3 In addition, the number of sampling inspections may be related to the successful implementation of the EASA audit program identified in MAG, Section A Part II paragraph 1.1 EU-EASA Standardisation. - 4.4.4 Provide the annual schedule at least 1 month before the new FAA fiscal year to EASA for coordination with the AAs.
+- member state AAs that have oversight responsibility of AMOs with a high number of non-compliances.
+These non-compliances are considered an elevated risk and the AA should be considered for a sampling inspection - If previous FAA sampling inspections indicate systemic findings and the risk analysis indicates a safety risk, then additional inspections will be carried out on the AA. - 4.4.3 In addition, the number of sampling inspections may be related to the successful implementation of the EASA audit program identified in MAG, Section A Part II paragraph 1.1 EU-EASA Standardisation. - 4.4.4 Provide the annual schedule at least 1 month before the new FAA fiscal year to EASA for coordination with the AAs.
 If the annual schedule changes during the year, provide at least 1 month notice to EASA and the AA.
 The AA should make every effort to both receive and cooperate with the team.
 Each AA can expect a visit at least once every 18 months. - 4.4.5 Supplemental visits by a sampling inspection team to an EU Member State may be required in those cases where a Member State listed in Appendix 2 to Annex 2 was initially rated as IASA Category 1 and is subsequently moved to Category II.
 If the Category II rating is the result of failing to meet the aircraft maintenance oversight standards section of the IASA assessment, the FAA may increase the frequency of sampling inspections accordingly. - 4.5 Sampling Inspection Process.
-(This paragraph clarifies the AA's responsibilities contained in Annex 2 Article 6.3.1.) - 4.5.1 During the visit to the AA offices, the Agreement requires the AA to assist and cooperate with the FAA Team by allowing the FAA to review AA repair station (AMO) surveillance records, reports, findings, and corrective action. - 4.5.2 The FAA will review AA procedures and processes used during surveillance and certification of repair stations under the Agreement. - 4.5.3 The AA will provide individual AA surveyor/inspector training records for review as well as individuals responsible for surveillance for interview. - 4.5.4 As appropriate and when possible, the AA should also provide the FAA assistance by allowing an AA staff member who speaks English to assist in reviewing the above files in addition to assisting with interviews as necessary. - 4.5.5 The FAA must complete the sample audit form of the AA, located in Appendix 5, during the inspection, documenting any problems with the AA processes and procedures.
+(This paragraph clarifies the AA's responsibilities contained in Annex 2 Article 6.3.1.) - 4.5.1 During the visit to the AA offices, the Agreement requires the AA to assist and cooperate with the FAA Team by allowing the FAA to review AA repair station (AMO) surveillance records, reports, findings, and corrective action. - 4.5.2 The FAA will review AA procedures and processes used during surveillance and certification of repair stations under the Agreement. - 4.5.3 The AA will provide individual AA surveyor/inspector training records for review as well as individuals responsible for surveillance for interview. - 4.5.4 As appropriate and when possible, the AA should also provide the FAA assistance by allowing an AA staff member who speaks

-- 4.5.6 The FAA sampling inspection team must complete the FAA Annex to EASA Form 6, Parts 1 and 2 (see Appendix 6), when sampling AMOs for compliance with Section C of the MAG. - 4.5.7 The FAA sampling inspection team may select several different items on the form for each repair station visited.
+- English to assist in reviewing the above files in addition to assisting with interviews as necessary. - 4.5.5 The FAA team must complete the sample audit form of the AA, located in Appendix 5, during the inspection, documenting any problems with the AA processes and procedures.
+The FAA team must provide the AA with a signed copy of the form at the end of the visit. - 4.5.6 The FAA sampling inspection team must complete the FAA Annex to EASA Form 6, Parts 1 and 2 (see Appendix 6), when sampling AMOs for compliance with Section C of the MAG.
+The FAA team must provide the AA with a signed copy of each FAA Annex to EASA Form 6, Parts 1 and 2, at the end of the visit. - 4.5.7 The FAA sampling inspection team may select several different items on the form for each repair station visited.
 The sampling inspection visits shall cover a representative number of items listed on the FAA Annex to EASA Form 6.
-However, this is not a complete facility inspection and the areas visited are to be limited to areas of concern raised during the visit to the AA.